poftadeh/digital-signage-app/README.md

 ### Endpoints

-/ (GET) - serves up the web form where PDFs, interval, and transition data may be uploaded for each sign.
+GET `/` - serves up the web form where PDFs, interval, and transition data may be uploaded for each sign.

-/ update (POST) - accepts `sign` and `timestamp` as query strings.
+POST `/update` - accepts `sign` (an integer from 1-3) and `timestamp` (in YYYYMMDDhhmmss format) as query strings.